EpsilonSolutions/netscaler-command-reference/docs/dns/dns-ptrrec/dns-ptrrec.md

 ##rm dns ptrRec

 Removes a pointer (PTR) record for the specified domain name and reverse domain name.
+For EDNS Client Subnet (ECS) records, a subnet needs to be specified to remove a PTR record for the specified domain name and reverse domain name which is cached for that particular subnet

 ##Synopsys

-rm dns ptrRec &lt;reverseDomain> [&lt;domain> ...]
+rm dns ptrRec &lt;reverseDomain> [-ecsSubnet &lt;ip_addr[/prefix]|ipv6_addr[/prefix]>] [&lt;domain> ...]

 ##Arguments

 <b>reverseDomain</b>
 Reverse domain name of the PTR record.

+<b>ecsSubnet</b>
+Subnet for which the cached PTR record need to be removed.

 <b>domain</b>
 Domain name for which to remove reverse mapping.